Andrel666/runalyze-scriptable/README.md

 ## When runing the first time, the login may take some time to return.
 If it doesn't retun, run again after a minute and it will be loggedin (need different login in the app and in the widget (different sessions)

+This script is provided to you "as-is", for personal use, use at your own risk.